 DoorDash has limited liability insurance for bodily injury and property damage.
 Coverage only starts once the driver picks up an order.
 The company will not cover damages in a crash if the driver was on his or her way to pick up an order or was waiting to accept an order.

 Grubhub Auto Insurance

 Grubhub does not provide insurance coverage if their delivery drivers are involved in a crash.
 Drivers are responsible for any damages they cause while making deliveries and in between deliveries.
 Victims will only be able to pursue a claim for compensation against the delivery driver’s insurance company.

 Postmates has liability insurance for bodily injury and property damage.
 Coverage starts as soon as the driver accepts an order up until the time the order is delivered.
 The company will not cover damages in a crash if the driver was waiting to accept an order.

 A food delivery service company may claim no liability, but this does not mean that a qualified attorney cannot assist you.
 He or she can help determine if there is a legal basis for the company to use this defense.

 Injured in a Car Crash?
 Call Gordon & Partners

 Our firm is dedicated to helping injured crash victims obtain just and fair compensation.
-For more than two decades, we have successfully recovered millions in compensation on behalf of our clients.
+Since 1993, we have successfully recovered millions in compensation on behalf of our clients.

 An initial consultation with a member of our legal team is 100 percent free and completely confidential.
 You are not obligated to move forward even after we determine that your claim has merit.
 We also do not charge anything upfront if you decide to retain our services.
 We only get paid if you get paid.